 While Tissot had found his artistic entrée to the Paris aristocracy by 1865, what were his friends doing?

-In February, 1866, Manet was introduced to the young writer Émile Zola (1840 – 1902), who passionately and publicly defended Manet in the liberal newspaper L’Événement when Manet’s The Fifer and The Tragic Actor were rejected by the 1866 Salon jury.
+In February, 1866, Manet was introduced to the young writer Émile Zola (1840 – 1902), who passionately and publicly defended Manet in the liberal newspaper L’Événement when Manet’s The Fifer and The Tragic Actor were rejected by the Salon jury in 1866.
 Zola encouraged collectors to invest now in Manet’s work, predicting, “The future is his.
 A place is marked for Manet in the Louvre.”
 Rather than make converts, Zola made enemies of his own, and resigned.

 By early 1866, Whistler was frustrated with his work, writing to a friend, “It’s always the same thing, always work that’s so painful and uncertain!
 I am so slow — I produce very little, because I rub everything out.”
 This friend wrote about Whistler to a mutual friend, “I have a feeling that our happy days are over.
 He believes too much in making a stir, and not enough in quality, which is the only way to success.”
 Restless and perhaps craving action and adventure – or fleeing creditors — Whistler sailed for Valparaiso, Chile and stayed for seven months, embroiling himself (not heroically) in the political crisis between Spanish imperialists and the Chilean government.
 While there, he painted five pictures of the harbor, including Nocturne in Blue and Gold: Valparaiso.
 His first biographers, Elizabeth and Joseph Pennell, wrote that Whistler gave his paintings to the ship’s purser to bring home: